Growing

 Slug wars

 As an allotment newby I had no idea how vulnerable my seedlings could be.
 I tried sowing indoors first but no matter how much I tried to protect the plants the slugs always got them in the end.
-I thought I’d finally cracked it when I found empty 5 litre water bottles and used them as cloches over my baby courgette plants.
+I thought I’d finally cracked it when I found empty 5-litre water bottles and used them as cloches over my tender courgette plants.
 They survived two nights.
 Then a fox decided to knock them over and it was a slug feeding frenzy.
-I salvaged two plants and grew them in pots balanced on an upturned milk crate in the (partly glazed) greenhouse.
+I salvaged two plants and grew them in pots balanced on an upturned milk crate in the old greenhouse.

 So what is the problem I hear you say?
 Don’t you use pellets?
 What about beer traps?
 What about nematodes?